stephenh/stephenh.github.com/_posts/2017-08-23-futility-of-cross-system-integration-testing.markdown

 So, just to highlight, the differentiation between these two flavors is control:

 * Intra-system testing == only layers/sub-systems I control
-* Cross-system testing == all layerssub-systems, even those outside my control
+* Cross-system testing == all layers/sub-systems, even those outside my control

 What Do You Mean By Control?
 ----------------------------

-So, continuing with terminology, by "control", I mean two things:
+So, continuing with defining terminology, by "control", I mean two things:

 1. Are my interactions with the system completely isolated (**isolation**), and
 2. Can I nuke/mutate the system's data whenever I want (**control**)?

 Basically, I want to be able to setup exactly the test data I want for a given test (control) and then execute it with assurances nothing else will muck with my data (isolation).

-So, let's evaluate this against each of our sub-systems:
+So, let's evaluate this "do we have control?" criteria against each of our sub-systems:

 * For the frontend HTML/CSS/JS, is my test data isolated from other systems and other tests?

-  Yes: each selenium test has its own browser so its own cookies, local storage, etc., so it's effectively isolated from the others.
+  Yes: each selenium test has its own browser instance so its own cookies, local storage, etc., so it's effectively isolated from the others.

 * For the REST API, is my test data isolated from other systems and other tests?